palakYadav97/Rasa-Chatbot/README.md

 `To Describe topic follow below steps.` [Note]: Topic name `kaas.kaasbot.demo` is sample topic name, Replace it with your topic.
 - @Dbbot, describe a topic config
 - @Dbbot, kaas.kaasbot.demo
+## KaaS
+- Is Kafka as a Service right for me